-- 1. In your AWS console, navigate to Computer > EC2. - 2.
-In the EC2 Dashboard, click Network & Security > Elastic IPs and note how many Elastic IPs are already being used.

-- 3. In the EC2 Dashboard, click Limits and note the maximum number of EC2-VPC Elastic IPs allowed.
-Subtract the number of IPs already being used from the limit to get.
-Then if necessary, click Request limit increase to request additional Elastic IPs. - Create a Virtual Private Cloud (VPC).
+- a) In your AWS console, navigate to Computer > EC2. - b) In the EC2 Dashboard, click Network & Security > Elastic IPs and note how many Elastic IP addresses are already being used. - c) In the EC2 Dashboard, click Limits and note the maximum number of EC2-VPC Elastic IPs allowed. - d) Subtract the number of Elastic IP addresses already being used from the limit to determine the number of unused Elastic IP addresses that you have.
+If the number is less than 6, click Request limit increase and specify a number that will give you a total of 6 unused IP addresses. - Step 2 Create a Virtual Private Cloud (VPC).

 A VPC is an isolated portion of the AWS cloud for AWS objects, such as Amazon EC2 instances.
-To create a VPC:

-- 1. In your AWS console, navigate to Networking & Content Delivery Tools > VPC. - 2.
-In the VPC Dashboard, click Your VPCs and choose Create VPC.
-Then provide the Name Tag and IPv4 CIDR block.
+- a) In your AWS console, navigate to Networking & Content Delivery Tools > VPC. - b) In the VPC Dashboard, click Your VPCs and choose Create VPC, then, provide the Name Tag and IPv4 CIDR block.